renukagour/Testbook/DailyClasses/React/notes.md

 - What is Virtual DOM?
   Virtual DOM - it is a representation of DOM in memory
+              - loads only that part of component that is changed not whole as real DOM

 - What is Declarative Method?